GeekTrainer/learn-django/Module4/Module4_Unit5.md

 {% endblock %}
 ```
 From the first line of code you can see this template will now extend the main page **index.html**.
-For this new page it will override the title and also the page content with the spotlighted dogs information and image.
-Also, since we did not need to change or add anything to the site navigation the **sidebar** block was not included.
+For this new page it will override the `title` and also the `content` block with the spotlighted dogs information and image.
+Also, since we did not need to change or add anything to the site navigation the `sidebar` block was not included.

 When working with child templates and extending content from the parent be aware of the following: